 Public Service Summer Fellowships

-The Law Center Public Service Summer Fellowships are designed to encourage law student involvement in public service legal employment for the summer, by providing funding to subsidize unpaid work at a public service organization.
+The Public Service Summer Fellowships are designed to encourage law student involvement in public service legal employment for the summer by providing funding to subsidize unpaid work at a public service organization.
 Public service organizations for the purposes of this fellowship may include government or nonprofit organizations.
 Students selected to receive these fellowships must meet all the criteria outlined below.

 Amount of Award

-The application consists of all of the following:
+1. A complete application consists of the following:

-- Name, NSU #, and anticipated date of graduation
+- a.
+Name, NSU #, and anticipated date of graduation;

-- Address, telephone number and non-NSU email address
+- b.
+Address, telephone number and non-NSU email address;

-- Expected place of employment and number of hours per week you intend to work
+- c.
+Expected place of pro bono employment and number of hours per week you intend to work;

-- Any additional sources of funding you are applying for/expect to receive for your work or additional summer income from other resources
+- d.
+Any additional sources of funding you are applying for/expect to receive for your work or additional summer income from other resources;

-- At least one reference (preferably from NSU)
+- f.
+At least one reference (preferably from NSU).

-- One- to two-page statement explaining why you believe you should receive the stipend.
-This statement should reflect any prior commitment to the public interest law community, other community involvement, description of your duties, reason for wanting to work with the current organization, and any other factors pertinent to the application
+3. A one-page personal statement explaining why you believe you should receive the stipend.
+This statement should reflect any prior commitment to the public interest law community, other community involvement, description of your duties, reason for wanting to work with the current organization, and any other factors that maybe pertinent to the application.

-- Letter or written statement of verification from expected employer, detailing the job description and verifying that you have been hired or are currently being considered for the available position
+4. A letter or written statement of verification from expected employer, detailing the job description and verifying that you have been hired or are currently being considered for the available position.

 The deadline for submitting a completed application is the first Friday in April.
-Please submit completed applications directly to Sharon Booth in the Public Interest Law Center, located in Career Development.
+Please submit completed applications directly to Jennifer Gordon, Esq., Director of Public Interest Programs in the Public Interest Law Center.

 Applications will be reviewed by the Public Service Fellowship Committee, consisting of administrators and faculty from the Shepard Broad Law Center.